 These Flourless Peanut Butter Oatmeal Muffins take minutes to prepare.
 Made with wholesome ingredients, they make for a healthy breakfast option.
 Substitute almond butter for a peanut-free muffin option.

 I hate to talk about the weather, but the up and down of temps can take a toll.
-Some days I'm ready to go into hiberation or break out the short sleeves.
-Either way, I’m afraid winter’s not done with us quite yet.
+Some days I'm ready to go into hibernation and others to break out the short sleeves.
+Either way, I'm afraid winter's not done with us quite yet.

 With the cold blasts lingering, I'm finding myself craving comfort foods.
 Peanut butter has always been at the top of the list for me.

 Pair that with my favorite meal of the day—breakfast—and the morning starts on a high note.
 While I wanted these peanut butter muffins to be simple, I also wanted them to be wholesome.
 Just like my chocolate oatmeal.
 Here's what you'll need: